Db2-DTE-POC/wxddemo/docs/wxd-presto.md

 ![Browser](wxd-images/presto-finished.png)

 A list of finished queries will display below the tab bar.
 You can scroll through the list of queries and get details of the execution plans.
 If you scroll through the list, you should see the test query "select * from customer limit 5".
+If you had a query that failed, look for the SQL in this list and continue on with the next step.

 ![Browser](wxd-images/presto-limit-5.png)